phcp-tech/hkc/README.md

 170: National Religion

 [Note] According to HKC's definition of religion, the problem raised by Matteo Ricci, an Italian Catholic missionary who came to China in the 17th century, can be solved.
 That is, "Is Confucianism a religion?"<sup>[5]</sup>, which has caused many debates in the academic world.
-In fact, the answer is very direct and simple: Confucianism is not a religion since it focuses not on the relationship between human and gods, but on the relationship between human and human.
+In fact, the answer is very direct and simple: Confucianism is not a religion since it focuses not on the relationship between human and the Divine, but on the relationship between human and human.

-### 3.3 H2：The relationship between human and human
+### 3.3 H2：The relationship between Human and Human

 Sorted causally.
 This category occupies 3 major categories numbered 3/4/5, which are society/culture/art.
 The UDC cultural and artistic classification numbering are 8 and 7, which have been adjusted here.